RyosukeNAKATA/dotfiles/README.md

-# How to use on Arch Linux
+# For on Arch Linux

 ```zsh: Terminal
 $ cd dotfiles